RIKEN-RCCS/singularity_defpack/gpu_nvidia/ComfyUI/README.md

 ## Text-to-Video

 Enter your prompt for image generation into the `"clip"` under **Positive Prompt**, and specify elements you want to exclude under **Negative Prompt**.
 Executing this will generate a video.
 As with images, more detailed prompts produce results closer to your vision.
+It takes 93sec to execute prompt at NVIDIA GH200.

 <img src="./images/t2v.jpg">